Be the first to see what’s new: Solink Fall Product Update Nov 12th 11am ET.

 Before you set out to find time theft or address employees who steal time at work, you should have a written policy in place.
 It should explain the different types of time theft, how you monitor time theft, and the consequences for time theft.

 If you have a clear employee theft policy, then you need to enforce it.
 Weak enforcement can cause issues in the future in two ways if you don’t.
+First, employees will take their cue from management.
+If they know the manager doesn’t pay attention to long breaks, then they will consider this the policy.

 Second, if you do find instances of employee time theft and choose to seek financial restitution and/or to reprimand the employee, it is possible that the way the policy is (or is not) enforced will be seen as the official policy.

-Perform a thorough investigation
+Perform a thorough time theft investigation

 There are strict rules in place for how an investigation into employee theft must be performed.
 The investigator cannot be the person who discovered the theft.
 Once an impartial investigator has been appointed, the next step involves the careful collection of evidence.
 This evidence may include documentation, witness statements, security footage, or any other relevant materials that can corroborate the occurrence of theft.
 It’s crucial to ensure that all evidence is gathered lawfully and ethically, respecting the rights of both the accused employee and any involved parties.